Mindfulness Therapy

 Mindfulness Therapy From a Therapist Who Practises What He Teaches

-Sean offers mindfulness therapy in Victoria, BC, from his Colwood office, with virtual sessions across British Columbia.
-Sessions are covered by most extended health plans.
+Sean offers mindfulness therapy from his Colwood office in the Westshore, serving Langford and Greater Victoria, with virtual sessions across British Columbia.
+Sessions are covered by most extended health plans through the CCPA.
 Book a session.